-You should test this on a few other pages of your site, and check your site’s .htaccess file to make sure that redirects for these are set up properly.
+You should test a few other pages of your site, and check your site’s .htaccess file to make sure that redirects for these are set up properly.

 Here is how to force https in .htaccess.
 If you do this, verify that every page on your site has SSL capabilities, or your users will get a scary browser warning.